nf-core/funcscan/docs/output.md

 </details>

-[hAMRonization](https://github.com/pha4ge/hAMRonization) summarizes the outputs of the **antimicrobial resistance gene** detection tools (ABRicate, AMRFinderPlus, DeepARG, fARGene RGI) into a single unified format.
+[hAMRonization](https://github.com/pha4ge/hAMRonization) summarizes the outputs of the **antimicrobial resistance gene** detection tools (ABRicate, AMRFinderPlus, DeepARG, fARGene, RGI) into a single unified format.
 It supports a variety of summary options including an interactive summary.

 ### RGI